 Bio

-Chris Harcum is an award-winning actor, playwright, and filmmaker.
-He is one half of the long-form improv duo Pedro & Chris and is a founding member of Elephant Run District.
+Chris Harcum is an award-winning actor, playwright, filmmaker, and a founding member of Elephant Run District.
 Member of SAG-AFTRA, Actors’ Equity, and the Dramatists Guild.
 His award-winning short comedy films include The Big Pivot, Coney Island Promise, and Beyond & Above.

 Mission: To deep dive into our human mess, to seek answers to life’s imponderables, and to crack people up.